Margaret Bastock: Life and career

 Margaret Bastock was born on 22 March 1920 in Warwick, Warwickshire, England to Andrew John Bastock and Frances Louise Cooke.
-When she was old enough she began a degree at Oxford University, but her studies were interrupted by the outbreak of the Second World War, 1939.
-During the war she worked for the BBC, but afterwards she returned to Oxford and completed her undergraduate studies in zoology.
+She began a degree in zoology at Oxford University, but her studies were interrupted by the outbreak of the Second World War, 1939.
+During the war she worked for the BBC, but afterwards she returned to Oxford and completed her undergraduate studies.

 Bastock then became a member of St Anne's College, Oxford and studied motivational drives in animal behaviour, working with Desmond Morris.
 In 1950 she began working towards her D.Phil. in Nikolaas Tinbergen's laboratory.
 She studied the relationship between behaviour, genetics and evolution using the fruit fly Drosophila melanogaster.
 In 1956, she published the first evidence that a single gene could change behaviour.
-She studied a mutation called yellow in Drosophila and showed that this gene or a closely linked gene affected the fly's mating behaviour.
+She studied a mutation called yellow in Drosophila and showed that this, or a closely linked gene, affected the fly's mating behaviour.